PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ...and the `buildhub.sh` script is building the user container image (running Dockerfile.custom), just run `make notebook_base`, then `make notebook_body`, and lastly `make notebook_image` to resume rebuilding the Jupyter Notebook singleuser container image (shows up as `jupyterhub-user` if you run `docker images` on the terminal).

-## `[Errno 111] Connection Refused` or in the JupyterHub logs after running `starthub.sh` you see the error message `error: [ConfigProxy] Proxy error:  Error: connect EHOSTUNREACH 172.18.0.3:8080` or `tornado.curl_httpclient.CurlError: HTTP 599: Failed to connect to 172.18.0.X port 8080: Connection refused`
+### `[Errno 111] Connection Refused` or in the JupyterHub logs after running `starthub.sh` you see the error message `error: [ConfigProxy] Proxy error:  Error: connect EHOSTUNREACH 172.18.0.3:8080` or `tornado.curl_httpclient.CurlError: HTTP 599: Failed to connect to 172.18.0.X port 8080: Connection refused`
 This error could be due to JUPYTERHUB_SERVICE_HOST_IP changing value after restarting Docker server (after server reboot).
 To address this error, run the script `get_service_host_ip.sh` at the command line, which will provide you with the new JUPYTERHUB_SERVICE_HOST_IP value.
 This script automatically replaces the old value in the `.env` file with this new IP address.

+### 500 : Internal Server Error, Error in Authenticator.pre_spawn_start: ImageNotFound 404 Client Error: Not Found ("pull access denied for phitoolkit/jupyterhub-user, repository does not exist or may require 'docker login': denied: requested access to the resource is denied"), You can try restarting your server from the home page.

+Check if the notebook server image `phitoolkit/jupyterhub-user` exists. if not, run `make notebook_base`, `make notebook_body`, and `make notebook_image`, before running `starhub.sh`.